 - New roles, titles and (new) shared responsibilities

 - Capturing and converting tribal knowledge

 - Ensuring focus on Business service, not Technology

 - Building Trust – in each Other, in Technology, in Process

 - Improving and automating hand-offs between silos

 - Removing constraints and opening up bottlenecks

-- Improving the flow of code from Ideation to Delivery
+- Improving the flow of code from Idealization to Delivery

 - Creating feedback loops at every stage